 Prescription Drug Possession

-Prescription Drug Possession lawyer, James Dimeas, has been handling Prescription Drug Possession cases throughout Cook County, DuPage County, Lake County, and Kane County for 25 years.
-His experience handling Prescription Drug cases has given him a unique understanding of how Possession of Prescription Drug cases are handled by the police and by the Courts.
+Prescription Drug Possession attorney, James Dimeas, has been handling Prescription Drug Possession cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-29 years.
+James Dimeas has the type of experience handling Prescription Drug cases that s gives him the unique understanding of how Possession of Prescription Drug cases are handled by the police and by the Courts throughout all of the courthouses in the Chicago Metropolitan Area.

-Prescription Drug Possession lawyer James Dimeas has been handling Prescription Drug cases in Cook County DuPage County, Lake County, and Kane County for 25 years.
-He has seen the toll and the effect that Prescription Drug addiction on a person.
+Prescription Drug Possession attorney, James Dimeas, has been handling Prescription Drug cases in Chicago, Cook County DuPage County, Kane County, and Lake County for over-29 years.
+James Dimeas has seen, first-hand, the toll and the effect that Prescription Drug addiction can have on a person.
 This affliction is affecting all segments of our society.
 Many of the people that are addicted to prescription drugs are normal citizens that are gainfully employed.
 Their children attend our schools and they live in our neighborhoods with their families.
 Prescription drug addiction can affect anyone.
-Mr. Dimeas's unique perspective on the prescription drug epidemic allows him to handle Prescription Drug Possession cases in Illinois in an appropriate and logical way.
+James Dimeas's unique perspective on the prescription drug epidemic allows him to handle Prescription Drug Possession cases in Illinois in an appropriate and logical way.
 Most of the people that are charged with Prescription Drug Possession need help.
 They do not need to be treated like criminals.
-Mr. Dimeas will handling your case in a respectful manner and will use his knowledge of the causes of your addiction to convince the prosecutor and the Court that you need help rather than be treated like a criminal.Prescription Drug Possession Law in Illinois
+James Dimeas will handling your case in a respectful manner and will use his knowledge of the causes of your addiction to convince the prosecutor and the Court that you need help rather than to be treated like a criminal.Prescription Drug Possession Law in Illinois

 In Illinois, it is illegal to possess any amount of a prescription drug without a valid prescription from a licensed medical doctor.
 The prescription has to be for you.
 It's no defense to a charge of Prescription Drug Possession to claim that the prescription was for a family member or a friend.
 The prescription has to be in your name.
 The typical Prescription Drug Possession case involves the police pulling over a motorist and finding a few pills of a prescription pain medication in the possession of the motorist or a passenger without a valid prescription.